stcorp/harp/doc/dataformats.rst

 string         DFNT_CHAR
 ============== ==============

-The HDF4 data model does not define the concept of a dimension (unlike netCDF-3).
+In the HDF4 data model there is no concept of shared dimensions (unlike netCDF).
 The shape of an HDF4 dataset is specified as a list of dimensions lengths.

 When a HARP variable is stored as an HDF4 dataset, dimension lengths are preserved, but dimension types are lost.
 A